Modules for Lasers

 This manual concern the following modules:

 Microcontroller driving the laser module is responsible both for soft-start of the laser diode and the regulation of temperature by using a thermocouple.
-In addition, in the event when adequate heat dissipation of the module is not ensured, the system protects the diode from overheating, and when the temperature of the diode exceeds 40 degrees Celsius, it prevents further current flow through the diode and goes into an alarm mode.
+In addition, in the event when adequate heat dissipation of the laser module is not ensured, the system protects the diode from overheating, and when the temperature of the diode exceeds 40 degrees Celsius, it prevents further current flow through the diode and goes into an alarm mode.

 With a separate analog part of the laser diode power supply, the laser is able to modulate the beam in accordance with the analog input signal (0 - 5 V) even at the frequency of up to 80 kHz.

 The diode along with the entire optical system is mounted in a stylish housing which ensures both protection and cooling.
 To enable continuous work of the module, for example in a laser projector, it must be placed on an aluminum plate which allows for heat dissipation (thermal grease significantly improves the cooling of the module).
 Not only does this solution save space in the projector cabinet, but also reduces the level from which the beam is emitted.
-This is aimed at meeting the demands of customers who more often than not look for compact high-power modules.
+This is aimed at meeting the demands of customers who more often than not look for compact high-power laser modules.

-The module is using the 4th version of a professional driver for laser diodes with a built-in digital temperature controller using the PID algorithm.
+The laser module is using the 4th version of a professional driver for laser diodes with a built-in digital temperature controller using the PID algorithm.
 Its size allows for mounting it in small devices such as compact laser projectors.

 |Supply voltage (V)||7.5|